INSPIRE-MIF/gp-data-service-linking-simplification/proposals/good-practice/good-practice-fiche.md

 The INSPIRE components addressed by the GP are:

-**Metadata**: the GP provides an alternative encoding for describing view and download services through metadata and ensure the conformance to the INSPIRE metadata Implementing Rules for services in any cases.
+**Metadata**: the GP provides an alternative way for describing view and download services and ensure the conformance to the INSPIRE metadata Implementing Rules for services in any cases.

 **Network services**: specifically view and download service, the GP affects the service metadata document removing the need for an extension of the base standard.